ibrahimhaleemkhan/AppKill/README.md

 # AppKill
-This a Simple Python Program which kills app from PID Provided
+This a Simple Python Program which shows and  kills application from user required PID.

+#updated